What is this project about?

 Scope

-The scope of this project is to create a kubernetes cluster at home using Raspberry Pis and to automate its deployment and configuration applying IaC (infrastructure as a code) and GitOps methodologies with tools like Ansible, cloud-init and Argo CD.
+The main goal of this project is to create a kubernetes cluster at home using ARM/x86 bare metal nodes (Raspberry Pis and low cost refurbished mini PCs) and to automate its deployment and configuration applying IaC (infrastructure as a code) and GitOps methodologies with tools like Ansible, cloud-init and Flux CD.

 Design Principles

-• Use ligthweigh Kubernetes distribution (K3S).
-Kuberentes distribution with a smaller memory footprint which is ideal for running on Raspberry PIs
+• Use lightweight Kubernetes distribution (K3S).
+Kubernetes distribution with a smaller memory footprint which is ideal for running on Raspberry PIs

-• Use of opensource projects under the CNCF: Cloud Native Computing Foundation umbrella
+• Use opensource projects under the CNCF: Cloud Native Computing Foundation umbrella

 • Use latest versions of each opensource project to be able to test the latest Kubernetes capabilities.

-• Use of cloud-init to automate the initial OS installation.
+• cloud-init to automate the initial OS installation of the cluster nodes.

-• Use of Ansible for automating the configuration of the cluster nodes, installation of kubernetes and external services, and triggering cluster bootstrap (ArgoCD bootstrap).
+• Ansible for automating the configuration of the cluster nodes, installation of kubernetes and external services, and triggering cluster bootstrap (FluxCD bootstrap).

-• Use of Argo CD to automatically provision Kubernetes applications from git repository.
+• Flux CD to automatically provision Kubernetes applications from git repository.

 Technology Stack